Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Sighthounds were selectively bred to use their sight to chase prey.
-The Greyhound, Whippet and Ibizan Hound and other sighthounds love to chase and have high prey drive.
+The Greyhound, Whippet, Ibizan Hound, and other sighthounds love to chase and have a high prey drive.
 Best not to let them mingle with the small fluffy dogs such as those of the toy group.
 Some sighthounds can be a bit standoffish and may ignore other dogs' invitations to play.
-They love to play with flirt poles and they sometimes engage in cat-like play stalking and pouncing on toys.
+They love to play with flirt poles, and they sometimes engage in cat-like play stalking and pouncing on toys.
 Because many of these breeds have thin skin, best to monitor when they're playing rough.

 The Working Group

 The working group includes dogs who were selectively bred to assist humans in a variety of tasks.
 These dogs like to have a job to do and must be kept mentally stimulated.
 Their play styles may vary from one breed and another.

 Boxers and Doberman may enjoy vocalizing with play growls, and they often may use their front paws during play.
 Pinning down other dogs may be a favorite hobby.
 Great Danes, mastiffs, and Samoyeds may also join in games of body slamming, chasing and neck biting.